widoriezebos/Thoth/Documentation/Administration/Configuration.md

 ## Optional settings

+defaultuser
+: The name of the default user.
+Any user of Thoth will fallback to this user since there is no user management yet.
+In a future version of Thoth there will be support for users, groups and permissions.
+Right now the only way to restrict access to Thoth is to set the value of this property to one of “reader”, “writer”, “administrator”.
+Readers can only read books and search books.
+Writers have full access except for administrative functions like Pull and Reindex.
+Note: the default value is currently “administrator”; this property will no doubt be removed in a next release of Thoth.

 config.autorefresh
 : When true the configuration will automatically (hot) reload if changes to it are detected (based on comparing file modification timestamps)